Magento uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 The default cron interval for all environments provisioned in the US-3, EU-3, and AP-3 regions is 1 minute.
 The default cron interval in all other regions is 5 minutes for Pro Integration environments and 1 minute for Pro Staging and Production environments.
 You cannot configure more frequent intervals than the default minimums.

-On Magento Commerce Pro projects, the auto-crons feature must be enabled on your Magento Commerce Cloud project before you can add custom cron jobs to Staging and Production environments using
+On Adobe Commerce Pro projects, the auto-crons feature must be enabled on your Cloud for Adobe Commerce project before you can add custom cron jobs to Staging and Production environments using

 .magento.app.yaml.
 If this feature is not enabled, contact your Customer Technical Advisor (CTA).